1,000+ Opportunities

 The Temporary Assistance for Needy Families (TANF) program provides states and territories with flexibility in operating programs designed to help low-income families with children achieve economic self-sufficiency.

-Based on current listing details, eligibility includes: States (including the District of Columbia and the Commonwealth of Puerto Rico), and the outlying areas of Guam and the United States Virgin Islands.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: States (including the District of Columbia and the Commonwealth of Puerto Rico), and the outlying areas of Guam and the United States Virgin Islands.
+Confirm the full requirements in the official notice before applying.